testsigmahq/testsigma-docs/src/pages/docs/reports/runs/filter-custom-reports.md

 6. Add the desired filters and click **Apply**.
    ![Apply Filters to Tests](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/Apply_Filters_To_Tests.png)

-7. You can also click the status on the chart in the **Run Overview** and apply filters using the same icon highlighted in **Step 6**.
+7. You can click a status in the chart within the **Run Overview** to apply additional filters on top of it.

 Here's a quick GIF demonstrating how to apply filters on the run results Page.